Photojournalists covering disaster need to know their role

 • When you evaluate the photos based on how artistic they are versus on, do they communicate the message?

-• When you are pushing all the time to go with teams on trips rather than finding causes, you can help.
+• When you constantly push to go with teams on trips rather than finding causes, you can help.

 • Have a mentor and ask how well you are doing.

-Seth Gamba, the orchestra teacher at Elkins Pointe Middle School, is on the far left in the back helping his youngest students, while on the front row are his oldest students and his guest teacher/performer Mark Wood.
-Do you have enough belief in who you are working for that you would bring in someone else to be sure they attained their goals?
+Seth Gamba, the orchestra teacher at Elkins Pointe Middle School, is on the far left in the back helping his youngest students.
+On the front row are his oldest students and his guest teacher/performer, Mark Wood.
+Do you have enough belief in who you are working for that you would bring in someone else to ensure they attained their goals?

 How to keep a healthy ego